Why data transparency is important

-Tenants, investors and the public are increasingly asking questions about commitments to sustainability and transparency in the real estate industry.
-To voluntarily disclose building data on energy, water and carbon is to demonstrate that transparency is a core value, and a commitment to sustainability and continuous improvement is a good business practice.
+Tenants, investors and the public are increasingly requesting action taken, and results achieved, on sustainability commitments.
+To voluntarily disclose building data on energy, water and carbon demonstrates that data transparency is a core value of your commitment to sustainability.
+Simply put, continuous improvement is a good business practice and encouraging others to do the same shows industry leadership.

 Tracking a building’s performance and publicly disclosing the data is not new.
 Many European and American states and cities have been requiring building energy disclosure and benchmarking for years.
 However, public energy disclosure is in its infancy in Canada.
 Ontario is currently the only province that requires building energy data to be publicly reported.